MicrosoftDocs/learn/learn-pr/azure/aks-app-package-management-using-helm/includes/3-exercise-set-up-the-environment.md

 | `--use-acr` | Allows the script to configure a default ACR with the name `mslearn-kubernetes-acr`.
 Default value is `false`.
 | `--install-dot-net` | Allows the script to install the .NET Core SDK.
 Default value is set to `false`. |

-1. Run the command below in the command shell.
+1. Run the command below in the Azure Cloud Shell.

     ```bash
     SubscriptionId=$(az account list --query '[0].id' -o tsv)